Slip into Spreepark to see an abandoned amusement park with a semi-sordid history. (Photo: Alamy)

 What: An old sanatorium on the outskirts of Berlin, now being partially redeveloped as residences and artists’ studios.

 From the moment you arrive in Berlin, you’ll hear about this place in hushed, awed whispers.
-It’s one of the city’s most picturesque ruins, and an impressive number of buildings allow for repeated yet varied visits — a 3D Choose Your Own Adventure story.
+It’s one of the city’s most picturesque ruins, and an impressive number of buildings allow for repeated yet varied visits.

 Security has increased over the last 5 years, leading up to the sanatorium’s purchase by a developer, but luckily there are still tours of its many buildings, events on its grounds and a stunning new aerial walkway for surveying the complex from above.